johnschriner/presentations/lab6.md

 ![Problem with Name Resolution](/images/Lab6-problem-name_resolution.png)

 To clear the target VM's arp cache we can run:

     ip -s -s neigh flush all

+The following header with explicit encoding was necessary:

+    #!/usr/bin/env python # coding: utf-8